Nonequilibrium chemical short-range order in metallic alloys: Introduction

 Chemical SRO is the preference for certain local chemical motifs over others\autocite{sheriff_quantifying_2024, sheriff2024chemicalmotif,cantor_local_2024}.
 This collection of chemical motifs acts as the background against which the microstructure exists, thereby affecting materials properties by modulating the behavior of crystal defects.
-Evidence of the effects of SRO on materials properties has been accumulating at a rapid pace, from mechanical properties\autocite{dasari_exceptional_2023,chen_simultaneously_2021,zheng_multi-scale_2023} to corrosion resistance\autocite{qiu_corrosion_2017,xie_percolation_2021}, catalysis\autocite{xie_highly_2019}, and radiation-damage resistance\autocite{su_enhancing_2023,el_atwani_quinary_2023}.
+Evidence of the effects of SRO on materials properties has been accumulating at a rapid pace, from mechanical properties\autocite{dasari_exceptional_2023,chen_simultaneously_2021} to corrosion resistance\autocite{qiu_corrosion_2017,xie_percolation_2021}, catalysis\autocite{xie_highly_2019}, and radiation-damage resistance\autocite{su_enhancing_2023,el_atwani_quinary_2023}.
 Controlling such materials properties through SRO requires tuning the amount of SRO present in the material, which is not an easy feat to accomplish in practice.
-The conventional route is to hold the alloy at a fixed temperature until thermodynamic equilibrium has been achieved (i.e., annealing), establishing with it the corresponding equilibrium SRO at that temperature\autocite{moniri_three-dimensional_2023,chen_direct_2021, zhang_short-range_2020,,coury_comprehensive_2024}.
+The conventional route is to hold the alloy at a fixed temperature until thermodynamic equilibrium has been achieved (i.e., annealing), establishing with it the corresponding equilibrium SRO at that temperature\autocite{moniri_three-dimensional_2023,chen_direct_2021, zhang_short-range_2020,coury_comprehensive_2024}.
 Higher annealing temperatures lead to more disorder and less SRO, while lower temperatures lead to more SRO.
-This annealing process is often exceedingly slow\autocite{coury_comprehensive_2024} and costly because equilibrium SRO is created through chemically-biased vacancy diffusion, which is a thermally-activated event; at room temperature most alloys would take centuries to achieve equilibrium.
-After annealing, the alloy is quickly cooled to room temperature (i.e., quenched), ``freezing in'' the desired degree of SRO.
+Under this approach the lowest amount of SRO is limited by the melting temperature, which is the highest temperature the alloy can withstand in its solid phase.
+At intermediate temperatures, this annealing process is often exceedingly slow\autocite{coury_comprehensive_2024} and costly because equilibrium SRO is created through chemically-biased vacancy diffusion, which is a thermally-activated event; at room temperature most alloys would take centuries to achieve equilibrium.
+After annealing, the alloy is quickly cooled down to room temperature (i.e., quenched), freezing in the desired degree of SRO.